teodora27/MapCheckpointsApp/README.md

    🎉 **Make an account and enjoy!** 🍕 🎮 🍹

-   **P.S.** To add a pin, just double-click on the map! 📍🗺️ -> u can see the database at cloud.mongodb.com
+   **P.S.** To add a pin, just double-click on the map! 📍🗺️ (Note for me: u can see the database at cloud.mongodb.com)

 ---